 A nurse practitioner or pharmacist supervised by the physician medical directors will meet with you each visit to access your cardiovascular risk and help you set and achieve individual goals.
 Your primary/referring physician will be kept informed of your therapy and will continue to manage your health care needs.

-Please print and fill out the forms found here before your appointment and bring them with you.
+Please print and fill out the forms found in the New Patient Packet before your appointment and bring them with you.
 This will help expedite your visit and allow your provider to learn more about your current health status.

 At your appointments in the Lipid Clinic, the nurse practitioner or pharmacist will perform a test called a lipid profile.
 This test includes levels of total cholesterol, HDL cholesterol (good cholesterol) and triglycerides (dietary fats) and calculates LDL cholesterol (bad cholesterol).
 Sometimes a liver function test will be performed as needed to assess safety of certain medications.
 Most tests will be done by obtaining a small drop of blood from a finger stick.
 Additional tests may be needed through a blood sample drawn from a vein in your arm.